1.3.2 Bylaws of the Board of Trustees

 Section 5: Term of Office

-The term of active membership shall be determined in each case by the board on recommendation of the Trusteeship Committee.
+The term of active membership shall be determined in each case by the board on recommendation of the Governance Committee.
 All terms shall expire on May 31.

 Trustees may be elected to serve up to three consecutive terms.
 The first term of active membership shall be four years.
 However; if election is held mid-year and not at the regular May meeting, the end of the first term shall expire on May 31 of the fourth calendar year from the initial election date.
 If reelected, the subsequent term(s) shall be three years.

-Trustees may be then reelected after at least a one-year absence from the board for up to three additional three-year terms.
+Following completion of the term trustees may be reelected after at least a one-year absence from the board for up to three additional three-year terms.

 The term of alumni, faculty and staff trustees shall not exceed three years.
 Student members shall serve for two years.